o3de/o3de.org/content/docs/userguide/char-fbx-importer-create-skinned-meshes-best-practices.md

+description: ' See the best practices for working with skinned meshes actors for the &animation-editor; in &ALYlong;. '
+slug: char-fbx-importer-create-skinned-meshes-best-practices
+title: Creating Skinned Meshes for Actors
+---
 # Creating Skinned Meshes for Actors<a name="char-fbx-importer-create-skinned-meshes-best-practices"></a>

 Use the following best practices when you create your character for the **Animation Editor**\.
 In Lumberyard, a character is a skinned mesh\.